Killing of Breonna Taylor: Kenneth Walker

 Walker initially faced criminal charges of first-degree assault and attempted murder of a police officer.
 The LMPD officers said they announced themselves before entering the home and were immediately met with gunfire from Walker.
 According to their statement, Walker discharged his firearm first, injuring an officer.
-Walker's lawyer said Walker thought that someone was entering the residence illegally and that Walker acted only in self-defense.
+Walker's lawyer said Walker thought that someone was entering the residence illegally and that Walker acted in self-defense.
 A 9-1-1 call later released to the public provided a recording of Walker telling the 911 operator, "somebody kicked in the door and shot my girlfriend".

 Walker was later released from jail due to coronavirus concerns, which drew criticism from Louisville Metro Police Department Chief Steve Conrad.

 Judge Olu Stevens released Walker from home incarceration on May 22.
-Commonwealth's Attorney Tom Wine then moved to dismiss all charges against Walker in late May, but that meant that the case could be presented to a grand jury again, once the results of the FBI's and the Kentucky Attorney General's Office's investigations had been reviewed.
-Wine wanted the charges dropped because the officers had never mentioned Taylor by name to the grand jury, or said that they shot her.
-Walker's close friends said that his job was to protect Taylor at any cost.
+Commonwealth's Attorney Tom Wine moved in late May to dismiss all charges against Walker.
+That meant that the case could be presented to a grand jury again, once the results of the FBI's and the Kentucky Attorney General's Office's investigations had been reviewed.
+Wine wanted the charges dropped because the officers had never mentioned Taylor by name to the grand jury, nor did they acknowledge that they shot her.
+Walker's close friends said that his goal was to protect Taylor at any cost.
 On May 26, 2020, Judge Olu Stevens granted Wine's motion to drop all charges against Walker.
 Rob Eggert, an attorney representing Walker, released a statement saying, "he just wanted to resume his life."
-At the same time, his attorney said that he could be charged again later as more facts emerge.
+At the same time, his attorney said that Walker could be charged again later as more facts emerged.

 On June 16, Eggert filed a motion to permanently dismiss the indictment charging Walker with attempted murder and assault.
 The motion asked Stevens to grant Walker immunity because he was within his rights to defend himself and Taylor under Kentucky's stand-your-ground law.
 On March 8, 2021, Stevens dismissed the criminal charges against Walker with prejudice, meaning he cannot be recharged for the shooting.
 The judge denied the motion for immunity, saying it was "moot".

 In September 2020, Walker filed a suit against the Louisville Metro Police Department, accusing it of misconduct and asserting he did not fire the bullet that injured Mattingly.
 His lawyer, Steve Romines, stated that Walker fired only one bullet and that the recovered round had no blood on it, demonstrating that it had not hit anyone.
 Walker reached a $2 million settlement with the City of Louisville in 2022.